Thringstone: Saint Andrew's Parish Church

 During the incumbency of Revd Alan Burgess, the church was provided with small extensions on its north side to incorporate kitchen and toilet facilities.
 The Victorian pipe organ of 1882 was also dismantled and its frontage refashioned to frame a replacement Allen electronic organ.

-The churchyard contains the graves of at least twenty-three men and boys who lost their lives through accidents in the local coal mining industry.
+The churchyard contains the graves of at least twenty-three men and boys who died through accidents in the local coal mining industry.
 Youngest of these was John Albert Gee (aged 13), who - along with 34 others - lost his life in the Whitwick Colliery Disaster of 1898.
 Also in the churchyard is the final resting place of the Rt Hon Charles Booth PC (1840–1916), the philanthropist and pioneer of old age pensions.
-Mr Booth was a regular worshipper at St Andrews Church and two of his daughters were married here He is buried with his wife, Mary Catherine (1847–1939), who was one of the distinguished Macaulay family and their simple, recumbent marble tombstone carries a beautiful inscription, raised in lead, summarising Booth's work and which is often sought out by visitors.
+Mr Booth was a regular worshipper at St Andrews Church and two of his daughters were married here He is buried with his wife, Mary Catherine (1847–1939), who was one of the distinguished Macaulay family and their simple, recumbent marble tombstone carries an inscription, raised in lead, summarising Booth's work and which is often sought out by visitors.
 The tomb was designated a listed monument in 2002, along with the church building itself.
 Elsewhere, a plaque to Booth's memory can be found in the crypt of St Paul's Cathedral London.
 Booth purchased a copy of Holman Hunt's famous painting, The Light of the World and presented it to the cathedral in 1904.
 Holman Hunt's widow was among hundreds of mourners at Booth's funeral in 1916.

 Buried in the graveyard are the first two Vicars of St Andrews Church - Edwin Samuel Crane MA (1845–1907) and his eventual son-in-law, Cheverton Shrewsbury MA (1872–1958), whose combined incumbency spanned a remarkable 81 years.

 The large red-brick, six-bedroomed parsonage house (by Henry Robinson of Derby, 1878–79) was demolished in 1999 and the site has since been developed by the Badgers Croft complex.
 The vicarage has since transferred to Whitwick.